Danan623/TDDE22/README.md

 # TDDE22
-Data structures and Algorithms lab1 - create a hashtable with all functions that are inclusive. lab2 - create an AVL tree that is self-balancing.
+Data structures and Algorithms lab1 - create a hashtable with all functions that are inc. lab2 - create an AVL tree that is self-balancing.
 Also delete function (of node) is included in this algorithm lab 2,5 - HeapTree lab 3 - find the secret message by comparing pairs of points that together form one or more straight lines.